 The Corporation entered into an interest rate swap agreement on a notional principal of \$14,000,000 effective May 31, 2013, which matures May 31, 2038.
 The swap is a receive-variable, pay-fixed swap with the Royal Bank.
-This agreement has effectively converted variable interest rates to an effective fixed interest rate of 2.93% plus stamping fee of 0.42%.
-The stamping fee is subject to change every 10 years, with the fist maturity being May 31, 2023.
+This agreement has effectively converted variable interest rates to an effective fixed interest rate of 2.93% plus stamping fee of 0.42% on the Royal Bank revolving term loan.
+The stamping fee is subject to change every 10 years, with the first maturity being May 31, 2023.

 The Corporation has determined this swap does not meet the standard to apply hedge accounting.
-Since the standard is not met, the interest rate swap contract has been recorded at its fair value at December 31, 2015 with the unrealized loss for the year of \$262,014 (2014 - unrealized loss of \$1,248,690) recorded as a finance cost in the statements of comprehensive income.
+Since the standard is not met, the interest rate swap contract has been recorded at its fair value at December 31, 2016 with the unrealized loss for the year of \$8,267 (2015 - \$262,014) recorded as a finance cost in the statements of comprehensive income.